pulumi/pulumi-hugo/themes/default/content/learn/abstraction-encapsulation/_index.md

 packages for others to use.

-Note that this pathway will not have as many code samples to use as we will be defining patterns, exploring architecture, and discussing procedures for Registry publication.
+Note that this pathway will not have as many code samples to use as we will be defining patterns, exploring architecture, and discussing resources.

 <!-- This pathway is considered an advanced pathway. -->